thornjad/raindeer44.github.io/README.md

 You may use, copy, modify and redistribute all files included in this distribution, individually or in aggregate, subject to the terms and conditions of the MIT license.
-See the file `LICENSE-MIT.txt` for details.
+See the file `LICENSE.txt` for details.